MicrosoftDocs/sql-docs/docs/reporting-services/tools/server-properties-advanced-page-reporting-services.md

 The maximum number of snapshots that are stored for a report.
 Valid values are **-1** through **2**,**147**,**483**,**647**.
 If the value is **-1**, there is no snapshot limit.

 ### TimerInitialDelaySeconds
-(Power BI Report Server & Reporting Services 2017 and later only) Set for how long you want the initial time to be delayed in seconds. *Default is 60.*
+(Power BI Report Server, Reporting Services 2017 and later only) Set for how long you want the initial time to be delayed in seconds. *Default is 60.*

 ### TrustedFileFormat
-(Power BI Report Server & Reporting Services 2017 and later only) Set all the external file formats that open within the browser under the Reporting Services portal site.
+(Power BI Report Server, Reporting Services 2017 and later only) Set all the external file formats that open within the browser under the Reporting Services portal site.
 External file formats not listed prompts to download the option in the browser.
 The default values are jpg, jpeg, jpe, wav, bmp, pdf, img, gif, json, mp4, web, png.

 ### UseSessionCookies
 Indicates whether the report server should use session cookies when communicating with client browsers.
 The default value is **true**.